AndyFul/ConfigureDefender/README.md

 With this option ConfigureDefender would be classified as a hack-tool.

 ## Installation
 ConfigureDefender is a portable application, no installation is needed.
-Download and run the executable ConfigureDefender.exe - the installer can be run both on Windows 32-bit and Windows 64-bit.
+Download and run the executable ConfigureDefender.exe - the application can be run both on Windows 32-bit and Windows 64-bit.
 The ConfigureDefender.zip archive is not required for using ConfigureDefender, but it can be useful when one wants to remove the unnecessary ConfigureDefender entries in the taskbar notification area cache.

 ## Short program description